-IPVanish allows five simultaneous connections, uses military grade encryption, and keeps zero logs of user activity.
+IPVanish allows five simultaneous connections, uses military-grade encryption, and keeps zero logs of users’ online activity.
 It uses private DNS servers and has DNS leak protection built in.

 If you prefer a router, IPVanish has detailed instructions on how to set up VPNs on common router firmware on its website.
 If your router isn’t compatible or you’re just not confident in your networking abilities, IPVanish sells pre-flashed DD-WRT routers that come with everything you need already in place.